vijithassar/memento/README.md

 Most basic functionality in memento deals with setting up the data binds or retrieving data at a particular point.

 - **memento.node()** sets the bound media or retrieves the existing bound media.
 When used as a setter, it takes one argument, which should be a DOM element for an HTML5 audio or video node.
 - **memento.all_data()** sets the bound data or retrieves the existing bound data.
 When used as a setter, it takes one argument, which should be an array of data items.
 When used as a getter, it returns all data, ignoring relevance to the current playback timestamp.
 Remember that data items must contain properties for "start" and "end" in order to be matched to a particular range.
 Bound data items without those keys will be stored in scope but will not be accessible using the .data() method, and for the most part will be ignored.
+This behavior can be useful in cases where you want to bind data initially but don't have all the timestamp information yet.
 - **memento.data()** retrieves an array of all data elements whose ranges overlap the current playback position.
 It can optionally take a single argument, a timestamp in numerical or string format.
 - **memento.timestamp()** retrieves a number representing the current playback position in seconds.